ktamerl4/AdamLinkIT1025/README.md

 ## Kathy Tamerlano IT1025

-I am taking this course as a part of the Cybersecurity degree path.
+IT1025 is the first course in the Cybersecurity degree path as well as Networking, Programming and Development, Business Solutions and all of the Tri-C IT certificates.
+I plan to complete the Cybersecurity degree and pursue a co-op along the way.